uci-inf-133/a1-portfolio-dhymorgan0131-lang/readme.txt

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features
-Multiple pages with navigation (Home, Projects, Experience, Contact), headings/paragraphs, semantic tags (header/nav/main/section/aside/footer), and an image with descriptive alt text.
+At least one image, with descriptive alt attribute(s) Appropriate headings and paragraph text
+Multiple pages, with appropriate navigation between them Semantic HTML tags like aside or footer

 (b) CSS features
-Custom color palette, spacing/padding for readability, and Bootstrap helpers for rounded images and responsive tables/cards.
+Modifying padding and margins to indent content and enhance readability Leveraging Bootstrap CSS helpers such as image shapes and table layouts to display content in a more interesting manner Modifying link, text color, or other colors to be visually appealing, perhaps with one of the pallette creators in the resources tab

 (c) Advanced features
-Responsive navigation bar and a contact form built with HTML forms.
+Creating a more complex page layout, such as including a sidebar or navigation bar A contact form which leverages HTML forms